NBA Draft

 kingston-pre-draft-shooting-profile

 Our proprietary 3p% model predicts Flemings' NBA 3P% several points below the 38.7% he shot at Houston, as it adjusts for volume.
 Kingstons' projected 6.2 3s attempted per 100 possessions would rank the 3rd lowest among 30+ primary ballhandlers from this season.
-This threatens to cap his potency as an on-ball creator, as a reluctance to shoot 3s OTD invites teams to deploy heavy drop coverage on pick & rolls, which suffocates rim opportunities and relegates paint touches to lower-EV inside the arc pullups.
-Flemings excellence as an pull-up 2pt scorer leads us to lean more optimistic than the model, particularly with the context we discussed above within Houston's hierarch.
+This threatens to cap his potency as an on-ball creator, as a reluctance to shoot 3s off the dribble invites teams to deploy heavy drop coverage on pick & rolls, which suffocates rim opportunities and relegates paint touches to lower-EV inside the arc pull-ups.
+Flemings' excellence as a pull-up 2PT scorer leads us to lean more optimistic than the model, particularly with the context we discussed above within Houston's hierarchy.

 flemings-3p-volume projection